Bicycle and motorcycle dynamics: Forward speed

-Center of mass location
+Center of mass

 The farther forward (closer to front wheel) the center of mass of the combined bike and rider, the less the front wheel has to move laterally in order to maintain balance.
 Conversely, the farther back (closer to the rear wheel) the center of mass is located, the more front wheel lateral movement or bike forward motion is required to regain balance.
 This can be noticeable on long-wheelbase recumbents, choppers, and wheelie bikes.
 It can also be a challenge for touring bikes that carry a heavy load of gear over or even behind the rear wheel.
 Mass over the rear wheel can be more easily controlled if it is lower than mass over the front wheel.

 A bike is also an example of an inverted pendulum.
 Just as a broomstick is more easily balanced in the hand than a pencil, a tall bike (with a high center of mass) can be easier to balance when ridden than a low one because the tall bike's lean rate (rate at which its angle of lean increases as it begins to fall over) will be slower.
 However, a rider can have the opposite impression of a bike when it is stationary.
 A top-heavy bike can require more effort to keep upright, when stopped in traffic for example, than a bike which is just as tall but with a lower center of mass.
 This is an example of a vertical second-class lever.
 A small force at the end of the lever, the seat or handlebars at the top of the bike, more easily moves a large mass if the mass is closer to the fulcrum, where the tires touch the ground.
 This is why touring cyclists are advised to carry loads low on a bike, and panniers hang down on either side of front and rear racks.